sap-linuxlab/demo.sap_install/assets/doc/03-projects.md

    - Description: _Optional_
    - Organization: _Select the organization you run this use case in_
    - Source Control Credential Type: Select GIT
-   - Source Control Branch/Tag/Commit: vmware
+   - Source Control Branch/Tag/Commit: main (or a desired feature branch)